inria-thoth/cyanure/README.md

 Contribution
 ============

 If you want to contribute to the library you should verify that actual CI is still passing.
-The CI will trigger automatically on push and build the package on the different OS and execute tests on all the built wheels.
+The CI will trigger automatically on push.
+It will build the package on the different OS and execute tests on all the wheels.

 If you add features in the library, please write tests.
 A CI job is dedicated to verify that code coverage does not decrease.